swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 ### Standard library changes

-Disallowing inferred `UnsafePointer` conversion requires some standard library code to use an explicit `.cast(to: UnsafePointer<Pointee>.self)` whenever the conversion may violate strict aliasing.
+Disallowing inferred `UnsafePointer` conversion requires some standard library code to use an explicit `.bindMemory(to:capacity:)` whenever the conversion may previously violate strict aliasing.

 All occurrences of `Unsafe[Mutable]Pointer<Void>` in the standard library are converted to `Unsafe[Mutable]RawPointer`. e.g. `unsafeAddress()` now